Triggering Boundary Phase Transitions through Bulk Measurements in 2D Cluster States: Conclusions and Discussions

 \section{Conclusions and Discussions}

-In this article, we investigate a measurement-based entanglement phase transition on the boundary state of an infinite-size two-dimensional cluster state.
-The state is subjected to uniform measurements $M = \cos{\theta}Z+\sin{\theta}X$ on the lower boundary qubits and all the bulk qubits.
-Our results show that at $\theta = \pi/2$, the system exhibits an entanglement volume-law phase, consistent with previous studies~\cite{Liu2022}.
+In this paper we investigate a measurement-based entanglement phase transition on the boundary state of an infinite-size two-dimensional cluster state.
+The state is subjected to uniform measurements $M = \cos{\theta}Z+\sin{\theta}X$ on the lower boundary qubits and in all bulk qubits.
+Our results show that at $\theta = \pi/2$, the system exhibits a volume-law entanglement phase, consistent with previous studies~\cite{Liu2022}.
 Conversely, for any $\theta<\pi/2$, the system converges to a fixed-point iMPS $\ket{\psi_{\rm fixed}}$ with area-law entanglement.

 Moreover, we provide further insight into the system by identifying two phases within the area-law region and a level-crossing phase transition between them at $\theta_c=1.371$.
 For $\theta<\theta_c$, the entanglement spectrum is trivial, and the boundary state is short-range correlated, which can be smoothly connected to a product state.
 However, in the second phase, we observe a non-injective iMPS $\ket{\psi_{\rm fixed}}$ exhibiting long-range correlations and two macroscopic components.
 These components are both two-site periodic and can be related to each other by the translation of a single site.
 Furthermore, the two components are related by the parity operator $\hat{P}$ up to local unitary transformations.